kyma-project/kyma/docs/application-connector/docs/02-02-connector-service.md

 ![Client certificate generation operation flow](./assets/002-automatic-configuration.svg)

 1. The administrator requests for a token using the CLI or the UI and receives a link with the token, which is valid for a limited period of time.

 2. The administrator passes the token to the external system, which requests for information regarding the Kyma installation.
 In the response, it receives the following information:
     - the URL to which a third-party solution sends its Certificate Signing Request (CSR)
     - the URL of the metadata endpoint
     - information required to generate a CSR

 3. The external system generates a CSR based on the information provided by Kyma and sends the CSR to the designated URL.
 In the response, the external system receives a signed certificate.
 It can use the certificate to authenticate and safely communicate with Kyma.

 4. The external system calls metadata endpoint which contains the following information:
     - the URL of the Application Registry API
     - the URL of the Event Service API
-    - the certificate renewal endpoint URL which can be used to generate a new certificate
+    - the certificate renewal URL that should be used to generate a new certificate
-    - the certificate revocation endpoint which can be used to revoke compromised certificates
+    - the certificate revocation URL that should be used to revoke compromised certificates
-    - Identity information
+    - information uniquely identyfying the certificate (Application name)

+>**NOTE:** The external application shouldn't hardcode any URLs.
+The information returned from metadata endpoint should be stored by the external application along with the certificate.
+This approach implicates less coupling and offers a great deal of flexibility.

 >**NOTE:** Follow [this](#tutorials-get-the-client-certificate) tutorial to learn how to get a client certificate for your implementation.